ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 |configurations|

 Currently, the main representation of the configuration is through YAML files.
-An example of valid configuration file is provided in `this file used in unit tests <../../tests/config_examples/valid_test_harness_config.yaml>`__.
+An example of valid configuration file is provided in :ref:`configuration_example`.

 Why have an initialisation procedure?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A complete test harness can be - potentially - set up just by creating a
-``TelescopeWrapper`` and initialising it with sub-systems wrappers
+telescope wrapper instance and initialising it with sub-systems wrappers
 (properly initialised with configuration classes and input).
 Since this
-can be quite complex, a default initialisation procedure is encoded in a
+can be a quite complex and error prone procedure,
-builder class, which:
+a default initialisation procedure is encoded in a builder class, which:

 -  reads the configuration from a YAML file;
 -  validates it (checking all required fields and sections are set, that
    the device names point to existing and reachable Tango devices,
    etc.);
 -  collects the default input;
 -  validates them;
 -  uses the input and the configuration to create the instances of the
    wrappers.